Skip to content

 curl "http://localhost:7680/api/catalog/installed?kind=lora&family=flux"

-Catalog downloads may also queue companion files such as tokenizers, VAEs, text encoders, or LTX-2 support assets.
+Model downloads may also queue companion files such as tokenizers, VAEs, text encoders, or LTX-2 support assets.
 See Model Discovery Catalog for the complete API surface.

 Civitai Trigger Words